Mainstay-Noah-Huppert/Mainstay-Noah-Huppert/README.md

 - 👋 Hi, I’m @Mainstay-Noah-Huppert, this is my work GitHub account
 - 🧔 My personal account is @Noah-Huppert
 - 👀 I’m interested in human rights and computer science
-- 🌱 I am constantly learning as I journey through life
+- 🌱 I am constantly learning
 - 💞️ I’m looking to collaborate on projects for the Mainstay company
-- 📫 You can reach me at noahhuppert@admithub.com
+- 📫 You can reach me at noah@mainstay.com